Medical equipment and scanners

 Some Applications

-Noises from supporting machinery or robots
+Noises from care supporting machinery

 Gentile and quiet operation is essential for the acceptance of machines to support patient care.
 Various electric motors engage internal mechanisms.
 And the torques and loads can be high, stressing the mechanism to their limit.